-The Gordon and Walcott Memorial Methodist School has been classified as having a moderate degree of exposure to natural and man-made hazards, climate change and variability.
-The analysis of the adaptive capacity revealed that while the school has some barriers and limitations, their capacity to adjust to change (induced by the hazards to which they are exposed), to moderate potential damages, to take advantage of opportunities, or to cope with the consequences is high.
+The Vieux Fort Primary School, because of its location, has inherent characteristics that influence the degree of exposure to natural hazards and man-made hazards, climate change and variability, and has been classified as having an overall moderate exposure.
+The analysis of the adaptive capacity revealed that while school has some barriers and limitations, as such their capacity to adjust ( induced by the hazards to which they are exposed), to moderate potential damages, to take advantage of opportunities, or to cope with the consequences is moderate.
 While the administration has taken active measures towards disaster management and the physical plant of the school has not been structurally compromised, there are additional strategies that the school can employ to improve their adaptive capacity, however these may come at significant cost (presented in Section 8).
 As the school is government funded, this may further constrain the school's ability to adapt.
-As such, the GWMMS can be characterised as having low to moderate vulnerability.
+As such, the Vieux Fort Primary School can be characterised as moderately vulnerable.